• Skip to content

 UCAS applications: you should apply to us through UCAS for full-time undergraduate courses.

-Direct applications: you can apply direct to us if you know that you want to study at Brighton and do not intend to apply to other institutions, or for English pre-sessional and academic preparation courses.
+Direct applications: you can apply direct to us if you know that you want to study at Brighton and do not intend to apply to other institutions.

 If you're applying for the following undergraduate engineering degrees you'll also need to apply for an Academic Technology Approval Scheme (ATAS) certificate.